Safest Teeth Whiteners

 One of the most common causes of having a metallic or otherwise bad taste in the mouth is poor dental hygiene.
 You can usually resolve a metallic taste in the mouth by brushing and flossing regularly.

-Dental issues such as gingivitis and periodontitis can cause a foul taste in your mouth when you fail to do so.
+Dental issues such as gingivitis and periodontitis can cause a foul taste in your mouth when you fail to maintain proper oral hygiene.
 A dentist visit to deal with any infections and ongoing good dental hygiene can resolve the problem.

 Many prescription medications trigger a metallic taste in the mouth.
 Some of the most common medications associated with metallic taste include: